frownbreaker/LibreElec-Docker-Transmission-Quick-Start/README.md

 linuxserver/transmission

+If some of the setting are not what you wanted (take the time to test out a few small samples) you can stop the container and delete it, creating a new one with updated settings is fast.
+Once things are working as you want you can set them to run 24x7 unless manually stopped, restart will start the docker daemon and start the container on reboot

+docker update --restart always $(docker ps -q)

-If you are new to docker or need to polish up this is a good resource
+If you are new to docker or need to polish up this is a good resource (scroll to the end for the more advanced commands)

 https://www.freecodecamp.org/news/a-beginners-guide-to-docker-how-to-create-your-first-docker-application-cc03de9b639f/